w3c/web-advertising/rtb-use-case.md

         1. In the case of streaming content ads (video, audio), the advertiser needs to know if the ads were fully or partially consumed
 1. Exchanges
     1. Needs a way to list publisher inventory
-    1. Needs a way to
+    1. Needs a way to enable marketplace rules
 1. Marketplace
     1. Needs to know that transactions are accurate
     1. Needs to know that fraud is low or non-existent (along with a way to eject fraudulent actors)